-Our farmhouse is full of atmosphere and is a true country getaway.
-Located near to swimming, fishing and kayaking.
-Take long walks, Relax with friends in the backyard.
+Our farmhouse is full of atmosphere & is a true country getaway.
+Located near to swimming, fishing & kayaking.
+Take long walks, star-gaze, relax in the backyard.
 Read a book in the cozy, original 1860 parlor.
 Great for unwinding from the city!

-Spacious and Rustic Civil War Farmhouse on 33 Acres - both wooded and open fields - with handmade Outdoor Bread/Pizza Oven.
-Lovely stream for wading on property.
-Very magical secluded waterfall nearby for swimming.
+Spacious and Rustic Civil War Farmhouse on 33 Acres - both wooded and open fields.

 Walk to Fly Fishing and swimming in the West Branch of the Delaware.
 2 miles from Lucky Dog Farmstore & Cafe (antiques/vintage clothing/organic grocery/local meat and beer; produce from Lucky Dog Farm).